 By the age of 12, 97% of children own a mobile phone, but the use of mobile phones in school can lead to distractions, disruption and can increase the risk of online bullying.

-We’re introducing guidance which encourages all schools to follow this approach, so that more pupils can benefit from the advantages of a phone-free environment.
-Here’s everything you need to know.
+We have issued guidance which encourages all schools to follow this approach, so that more pupils can benefit from the advantages of a phone-free environment.

 Are you banning mobile phones in schools?